 Similar to the theory described with financial institutes, you should always look at the content being discussed as well as the person who’s teaching it.
 The person, whether a freelancer or entrepreneur, should have a proven track record of creating converting ads.
 And as a bonus, the teacher might be able to refer you to high paying clients when you get good.

-4. Shadow a Mentor and Learn From The Best
+Shadow a Copywriting Mentor and Learn From The Best

 Most of the successful entrepreneurs and freelancers gained mass amounts of success from the presence of a mentor.
 A mentor by definition, is a person who has professional and life experiences and who voluntarily agrees to help a mentee develop skills, competencies, or goals.
 In short, they fast track someone’s success but using lessons learned in the past and experience to help conquer a given goal or task.